 Recommendation: We designed the King Hybrid with 5 alternating layers of foam and springs for the best of both worlds.
 Plus, we included a perimeter of increased density coils for our best edge support.

 California King (bed size = 72" x 84")

 **Contrary to popular belief, the Cal King is not bigger than a regular King.
 It’s the slimmer version of the King that fits more easily into longer, narrower, awkward spaces (although it may be more costly and time-consuming finding accessories in this size).
 With the loss of 4” in width, Cal King users gain 4” in length.
 The width is still accommodating for singles or couples who want a little rolling room, but the extended length is the highlight.
 Tall people (6’0’’ and up) who need to stretch out and pets who like lying at the foot of the bed will appreciate the longer length.

 RECAP: California Kings are best for couples where one or more of them is over 6'0" tall and/or have a longer, narrow bedroom.

 **King and Cal King mattresses have different mattress dimensions.
 To avoid order mixups, check the size of your existing frame (or accessories) before making a purchase.
 Remember: California Kings, like the state, are long and narrow.
 Regular Kings are wider and shorter.

-Recommended Mattress: For our taller customers, we recommend the California King Hybrid Mattress for its personalized softness, support, and heat regulation—all with a little bit more bounce.
+Recommendation: For our taller customers, we recommend the California King Hybrid for its personalized softness, support, and heat regulation—all with a little bit more bounce.